NirvanaSatori/My-Store/README.md

 - Users can filter through products to get their specific products easily,
 - Users can search for a product
 - Users will be able to checkout and get a thanks message from purchase store
+- The app uses useReduce and Context to achieve most of these

 ## Available Scripts